-italic Highlights important notes, introduces special terminology, denotes internal cross-references, and citations.

-bold Highlights interface elements, such as menu names.
-Denotes lists, where appropriate.

-ARM processor signal names.
-Also used for terms in descriptive monospace Denotes text that can be entered at the keyboard, such as commands, file and program names, and source code.

-monospace Denotes a permitted abbreviation for a command or option.
+Highlights important notes, introduces special terminology, denotes internal cross-references, and citations.
+Highlights interface elements, such as menu names.
+Denotes ARM processor signal names.
+Also used for terms in descriptive lists, where appropriate.
+Denotes text that can be entered at the keyboard, such as commands, file and program names, and source code.
+Denotes a permitted abbreviation for a command or option.
 The underlined text can be entered instead of the full command or option name.

-monospace italic Denotes arguments to commands and functions where the argument is to be replaced by a specific value.

-monospace bold Denotes language keywords when used outside example code.

-...
-At the end of a path name ... denotes that the directories of interest are below the last-specified directory name.
+Denotes arguments to commands and functions where the argument is to be replaced by a specific value.
+Denotes language keywords when used outside example code.
+At the end of a path name denotes that the directories of interest are below the last-specified directory name.
 The unspecified path names are usually those that are different between operating systems.
-For example:

-install_directory\ARM\RVDS\Examples\...

-In the middle of a path name ... denotes that additional directories exist between the directory names specified.
+For example: $install_dir ARM RVDS Examples \dots$ In the middle of a path name denotes that additional directories exist between the directory names specified.
 The unspecified path names are usually version and build numbers and platform-specific directory names.
-For example:
+For example: install_dir \ARM\RVD\Core\\etc

-install_directory\ARM\RVD\Core\...\etc